gg1-uk/gg1-uk.github.io/_posts/2024-07-08-sentinel-log-ingestion-resiliency.md

 <p style="font-size:16px; font-style:italic;">Read: 5mins, watch: 10mins, updated 4-Aug-24 9:13pm live.</p>

 ### Ingestion Survivability
-This case study focuses on the `resiliency features` testing on the two native software agents purpose-built to handle the security logs ingestion from on-premises operating systems to Microsoft Sentinel, which attesting its robustness of `retry mechanism` during temporary or prolong network connectivity downtime.
+This case study focuses on the `resiliency features` testing of the two native software agents purpose-built to handle the security logs ingestion from on-premises operating systems to Microsoft Sentinel, which attesting its robustness of `retry mechanism` during temporary or prolong network connectivity downtime.

 In general, this is a valid and crucial concern ensuring there is no loss of security logs in the event of network connection failure during the ingestion.
 It serves as a guiding principle for a robust and resilient architectural design.